a-ads/blog/content/blog/2019-08-11-how-does-daily-budget-work.md

-Always check campaign performance estimates on the campaign -> finances -> budget page after making any adjustments to your campaign settings.
+Always check campaign performance estimates on the "Campaign -> Payment model" page after making any adjustments to your campaign settings.